 - Key things to be aware of when driving a motorhome

-- Special offers on motorhome rentals
+- Special offers on campervan and motorhome rental

-Tethered to a B&B or hotel room for a week or two, lounging around the pool for hours, taking an occasional day trip somewhere – but always having to return to the same room at night.
+Tethered to a B&B or hotel room for a week or two, lounging around the pool for hours, taking an occasional day trip somewhere – but always having to return to the same place at night.

 It comes down to choice, of course.
 Some folks like familiarity, others like change and new experiences.
 And that’s what motorhome rental offers…

-With an RV, instead of those same four walls staring back at you when you wake up each morning, you can open your eyes to brand new scenery every single day.
+With an RV, instead of those same four hotel walls staring back at you when you wake up each morning, you can open your eyes to brand new scenery every single day.

-The best motorhome rental companies should provide you with…
+The best motorhome rental companies offer the following…

 - Breakdown cover